Virginia Tech® home

 Virginia Tech Autism Clinic & Center for Autism Research

-where our mission is to improve the quality of life for autistic individuals and their families through *intervention, education, and research directed towards effective services.
+Our mission is to improve the quality of life for autistic individuals and their families through *intervention, education, and research directed towards effective services.

 We strongly support neurodiversity and acknowledge varying preferences regarding language among self-advocates within the autism and broader community.
 Please let us know your preference for identity-first (i.e., "autistic individual") or person-first language (i.e., "individual with autism/ASD") when we meet.